Lexington Theft Crimes Lawyer

 - Present evidence and argue on your behalf in court, if required

-Are you ready to have the Lexington criminal defense attorneys at Oakley & Oakley, LLC, help you fight back against your theft crime charges?
-If so, please give us a call today to arrange a consultation with a member of our legal team.
-We have been handling criminal cases like yours for years, and we are ready to stand up for you.
+Are you ready for me to help you fight back against your theft crime charges?
+If so, please give my firm a call today to arrange a consultation with me.
+I have been handling criminal cases like yours for years, and I am ready to stand up for you.

 The state of Kentucky has a range of laws on its books that forbid people from taking the property of another individual.
-These statutes include:
+Below are some of those statutes.

 Section 514.030 of the Kentucky Revised Statutes explains that it is illegal for a person to:

-- Take or exert control over another individual’s movable property with the intent to deprive them of its use, or
+- Take or exert control over another individual’s movable property with the intent to deprive them of its use

 - Obtain another individual’s immovable property

-- The property is a controlled substance worth less than $10,000, or
+- The property is a controlled substance worth less than $10,000.

 - Create or reinforce a false impression of the value of an item